strimzi/strimzi.github.io/_posts/2021-01-08-consumer-tuning.md

 The `commitAsync` API does not wait for the broker to respond to a commit request.
 The `commitAsync` API has lower latency than the `commitSync` API, but risks creating duplicates when rebalancing.

 A common approach is to capitalize on the benefits of using both APIs, so the lower latency `commitAsync` API is used by default, but the `commitSync` API takes over before shutting the consumer down or rebalancing to safeguard the final commit.

+Turning off the auto-commit functionality helps with data loss because you can write your code to only commit offsets when messages have actually been processed.
+But manual commits cannot completely eliminate data duplication because you cannot guarantee that the offset commit message will always be processed by the broker.
+This is the case even if you do a synchronous offset commit after processing each message.

 > You can set up your Kafka solution to interact with databases that provide ACID
 > (atomicity, consistency, isolation, and durability) reliability